aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

     - Removed RhythmBox, Ubuntu Software, and Amazon from the favorites bar on the left-hand side
     - Added Terminal, Emacs, and Chrome to the favorites on the left-hand side
 	- Disabled the screen saver lock, as detailed in the first answer [here](https://stackoverflow.com/questions/28281077/how-do-i-disable-the-gnome-desktop-screen-lock)
-	- NoMachine load upon startup was disabled (via the icon in the upper-right in GNOME)
 - Browser customization
     - Set the home pages for both Chrome and Firefox to online course repo site (http://uva-cs.github.io/pdr) and to Collab
     - Chrome is set as the default browser